BBC Radio 5 Sports Extra: Programming

+Test Match Special has always been seen as the flagship broadcast, and it takes priority over all other sporting coverage on the station.

 Through the 2012 season, 5 Live and 5 Live Sports Extra carried NFL late games broadcast on Sunday evening, with coverage taken from Westwood One, except the NFL International Series and Super Bowl, which used BBC-produced commentaries.
 Absolute Radio 90s acquired the broadcast rights to the NFL beginning in 2013.
 BBC Radio 5 Live and 5 Live Sports Extra reacquired the rights to NFL games for the 2014–15 playoffs.